jewei1997/StocksOnSale/README.md

  - news

 ## Development
- - run `python manage.py runserver` to start the app locally
+ - if you're just developing, just run: `npm run start`
- - if you make changes to the frontend, run `npm run build && python manage.py runserver`
+ - to run the django backend that displays the frontend build: `npm run build && python manage.py runserver`
  - To update financial data in db, look at instructions in `update_financial_data.py`
  - To deploy to heroku, run:
     - `git push heroku master`
     - remember heroku has its own postgres db, so you need to repopulate db
     - run `heroku run bash` to access heroku server
-    - NOTE: heroku automatically runs any migrations
+    - NOTE: heroku automatically runs any migrations as long as they're in the migrations/ folder

 ## Thoughts/Ideas
  - scrape s&p500, nasdaq, and dow all from one website: https://www.slickcharts.com/sp500